 Finally, the same logic can be extended beyond the strict confines of insurance.
 For instance, most work on portfolio choice uses continuous models, in which the proportions of the various asset classes can be freely varied.
 In many cases, however, the choice faced by individuals is much simpler.
 When electing a pension plan, for instance, many households are offered a small number of preexisting plans, and the choice is essentially discrete (even though continuous parameters can sometimes be varied in a given plan).
-Plans may differ in many respects, e.g., riskiness, liquidity, and geographical coverage.
-To the extent that the heterogeneity between agents' preferences regarding these plans can be assumed to be onedimensional (and satisfy the single-crossing condition), our approach can be useful.
-Here, the "consequences" can be any performance measure (expected return, volatility, beta) that can be estimated from the data; and the shape of (heterogeneous) preferences can be estimated, provided again that similar agents are faced with different menus of pension plans for exogenous reasons, say, the employer's policy toward employees' retirement.
+Plans may differ in many respects: riskiness, liquidity, geographical coverage and others.
+To the extent that the heterogeneity between agents' preferences regarding these plans can be assumed to be one-dimensional (and satisfy the single crossing condition), our approach can be useful.
+Here, the 'consequences' can be any performance measure (expected return, volatility, beta,...) that can be estimated from the data; and the shape of (heterogeneous) preferences can be estimated, provided again that similar agents are faced with different menus of pension plans for exogenous reasons, say the employer's policy toward employees' retirement.